Text that is reddish, covers a link! The pages are informative – not therapeutic.

 (Hoffer, Foster, Saul – Niacin the real story, 2012, and Hoffer, Saul – Orthomolecular medicine for everyone 2008)

-(For each condition below niacin and other vitamins are essential, which will be elaborated over time.)
+(For each condition below niacin and other vitamins are essential.)

 Tense, irritability, impatience,

 Alcoholism and other dependencies,